Rohitl5/Resume-Scanner/README.md

 Note :
 After  30 days of inactivity both the
-1) Renger Backend
+1) Render Backend
-2) Mondo db Cluster
+2) Mongo db Cluster

  goes to sieze , so if the application is not working go and restart both of them